Morikky/Generative-adversarial-network-for-image-to-image-translation/README.md

 ![image grid](https://github.com/Morikky/Generative-adversarial-network-for-image-to-image-translation/blob/main/Plots/image_grid.png)

-For the first image, capturing of the sidwalk (in pink on the left) and of people (in red on the center) is seen to improve as the training advances.
-On the negative side, capturing of poles (in gray) and traffic signs (in yellow) is unsuccessfull, even after 70 traing iterations.
+For the first image, capturing of the sidewalk (in pink on the left) and of people (red in the center) is seen to improve as the training advances.
+On the negative side, capturing of poles (in gray) and traffic signs (in yellow) is unsuccessful, even after 70 training iterations.

-In the second image, cars, bulidings and trees are segmented clearly.
+In the second image, cars, buildings and trees are segmented clearly.
 The coloring of the road (in purple) after 10 epochs is a bit noisy, but this noise vanishes with a higher number of epochs.
-As in the first image, traffic sign caturing is unscessful.
+As in the first image, traffic sign capturing is unsuccessful.
 However, the poles on the right side might start to appear after the maximal number of epochs used here.
-Moreover, bright bulidings in the back of the image are might mistaken for skies (as they were cololred in light blue).
+Moreover, bright buildings in the back of the image might have been mistaken for skies, as they were colored  in light blue.

-In the third image, the sepeartion between the overlapping car (in dark blue) and sidewalk (in pink) is clearly seen to improve as the model is further trained.
+In the third image, the separation between the overlapping car (in dark blue) and sidewalk (in pink) on the right is clearly seen to improve as the model is further trained.